-Over the period 2005 to 2015, the prevalence of past 30-day smoking was cut by about 60% for students in grades 9 to 10 and in grades 11 to 12.
-However, from 2011 to 2015, there has not been a significant change in the prevalence of current smoking in this population.
+Over the period 2005 to 2015, the prevalence of past 30-day smoking was cut by about 60% for students in grades 9 to 10 (combined) and in grades 11 to 12 (combined).
+However, from 2011 to 2015, there has not been a significant change in the prevalence of current smoking in these grades.
+It is encouraging to see a significant decrease in young adult smokers (20-24 years old) from 24% to 17%.
+At the same time, the continued high rates amongst older, young adults (25-29 years old) (23%) is a continuing concern.

-While past 30-day current smoking among 15 to 17 year olds is down to three percent, rates rise dramatically to ten percent for 18-19 year olds, 17% for 20-24 year olds and 23% for 25-29 year olds.
+While past 30-day current smoking among 15 to 17 year olds is down to three percent in 2015, rates rise dramatically to ten percent for 18-19 year olds, 17% for 20-24 year olds and 23% for 25-29 year olds.

-Even if Ontario were to adopt the full slate of MPOWER measures, the prevalence of cigarette smoking would only decrease to 12% by the year 2043.
+Even if Ontario were to adopt the full slate of MPOWER measures, the prevalence of cigarette smoking would only decrease to 12% by the year 2043, according to SimSmoke Ontario calculations conducted in 2015.
 A comparison with MPOWER recommendations demonstrates some gaps, especially in the areas of taxation (raising the tax to 75% of retail price), mass media campaigns (large ongoing campaigns on major media such as TV and radio), cessation programs (coverage of cessation medications) and advertising bans (ban all types of advertising).

-To accelerate the rate of reduction in tobacco use, there is a need to adopt more far-reaching policies such as those recommended by the SAC and those being adopted in other leading jurisdictions.
-There are a number of unrealized SAC recommendations in the areas of prevention, cessation and protection.
+To accelerate the rate of reduction in tobacco use, there is a need to adopt more far-reaching policies such as those recommended by the 2010 SAC and those being adopted in other leading jurisdictions.
+There are a number of unrealized 2010 SAC recommendations in the areas of prevention, cessation and protection.